 Sixth Abel Conference

-The IMA is pleased to host the Abel Conference November 14-16, 2018 to honor the 2018 Abel Prize Laureate, Robert Langlands.
+The IMA is pleased to host the Abel Conference from November 14-16, 2018 to honor the 2018 Abel Prize Laureate, Robert Langlands.
 Find more information and online application for the Sixth Abel Conference.

 2018 Abel Prize